dariomaranes/BaSP-A2022-Etapa-1/README.md

 ### Week 03

-I applioed CSS to HTML structure and did structural changes on it relationed with the styles.
+I applied CSS to HTML structure and did structural changes on it relationed with the styles.

+## Week 04

+I implemented Flexbox CSS properties and made structural changes to adapt flex.

 _By Darío Marañes_